Commitment to Protect your Privacy

 - use of the service;

 - participation in any forums or blogs;

 - contacting the Cog support team;

 - improving the quality of our products and services and to develop additional products and services

 - staff training and quality assurance purposes

 - marketing analysis

-Where information is provided with your consent or as required by law to any person or organisation other than Cog, you accept that the person or organisation may not have privacy policies that are as protective as our Privacy Policies, and you consent to the disclosure of your personal information with that understanding.
+Where information is provided with your consent or as required by law to any person or organization other than Cog, you accept that the person or organization may not have privacy policies that are as protective as our Privacy Policies, and you consent to the disclosure of your personal information with that understanding.

 You may opt-out of receiving our services at any time simply by submitting a request via our support link or in any way that we notify you in the relevant communication.

 How we hold your Personal Information and Data